Greg Hewgill ([info]ghewgill) wrote,

 The Insight would not be a wise choice of primary vehicle in any place where winter weather is a regular occurrence.
 Here in south-central Texas, one need not worry about actual winter weather more than once every few years.
 But shortly after midnight on saturday morning, it started to snow significantly.

-I was over at [info]paradox0220's place watching movies until after midnight, knowing full well that snow was in the forecast.
+I was over at paradox0220's place watching movies until after midnight, knowing full well that snow was in the forecast.
 By the time we left, ther was already almost an inch of snow on the cars and road.
 We brushed the snow off our cars and set out on the trek home.

 Now, it was dark and snowing pretty heavily, yet it took me a while to realize that the main reason I couldn't see very far ahead was that my headlights were covered in snow and just accumulating more.
 I had to stop and brush them off a couple of times.